 - Attached notebooks

-Cluster access control allows admins and delegated users to give fine-grained cluster access to other users.
+Cluster access control within the Admin Console allows admins and delegated users to give fine-grained cluster access to other users.
 Broadly, there are two types of cluster access control:

 Cluster creation permission: Admins can choose which users are allowed to create clusters.